-A precious jewel in the Indonesian archipelago, the island Flores, has a rich cultural history, breathtaking natural wonders and is blessed with exquisite and innumerable options for adventure tourism.
+A precious jewel in the Indonesian archipelago, the island Flores, has a rich cultural history, breathtaking natural wonders and is blessed with excellent and innumerable options for adventure tourism.

 Part of the eastern islands, Nusa Tenggara Timur, Flores is a beautiful, mountainous island stretching 360 km from east to west.
 It is part of a volcanic belt that stretches from Sumatra through Java and Bali to the Banda sea.
-The first contact for the Florenese with the outside world was recorded in the 12th century by Chinese sandal wood traders.
-In the 16th century Portuguese traders and missionaries named the place ‘the cape of flowers’ for its exquisite underwater world of coral fish and other marine life.
+The first contact for Florence with the outside world was recorded in the 12th century by Chinese sandalwood traders.
+In the 16th century, Portuguese traders and missionaries named the place ‘the cape of flowers’ for its beautiful underwater world of coral fish and other marine life.

-Crystal clear waters, white and pink sandy beaches, jungle and mountains combined with a colorful parallel underwater world makes this a truly remarkable place.
+Crystal clear waters, white and pink sandy beaches, jungle and mountains combined with a colourful parallel underwater world make this a truly remarkable place.

-Eco Flores strongly wants to save this cultural and natural heritage.
+Eco Flores actively wants to save this cultural and natural heritage.

-Eco Flores is a Foundation working for the sustainable development of Flores, wich is also one of the three lesser developed areas in Indonesia, located in the Coral Triangle and home of the Komodo Varaan, one of the World Wonders of Nature.
-In 2009, 15.000 tourist visited the island and the government is aiming at 175.000 visitors for 2013.
-This has a huge impact on the environment and the local population.
+Eco Flores is a Foundation working for the sustainable development of Flores, which is also one of the three lesser developed areas in Indonesia, located in the Coral Triangle and home of the Komodo Varaan, one of the World Wonders of Nature.
+In 2009, 15.000 tourists visited the island, and the government is aiming at 175.000 visitors for 2013; This has a massive impact on the environment and the local population.

-– Facilitate cooperation and sharing of expertise in some, but not limited to the following ways: publicize local sustainability initiatives and funding needs on the Eco Flores website; connect local sustainability initiatives and projects in similar areas of work; and connect sustainability efforts across Flores to foster sharing of experiences, resources, and best practices.
+– Facilitate cooperation and sharing of expertise.
+The foundation publicizes local sustainability initiatives and funding needs on the Eco Flores website, connect local sustainability initiatives and projects in similar areas of work, and combine sustainability efforts across Flores to foster sharing of experiences, resources, and best practices.

 How do they achieve to do that?
-Eco Flores, as its name suggests, promotes ecotourism, that means that visitors are aware of the responsibility they have trhough locals and the environment.
-Ecotourism is about uniting conservation, communities, and sustainable travel.
-This means that those who implement and participate in ecotourism activities should follow the following ecotourism principles:
+Eco Flores, as its name suggests, promotes ecotourism, that means that visitors are aware of the responsibility they have through locals and the environment.
+Ecotourism is about uniting conservation, communities, and sustainable travel, this means that those who implement and participate in ecotourism activities should follow the following ecotourism principles:

 – Minimize impact.